A sculpture student works on a hanging candelabra

 Portrait of Susanne Cockrell.

-Susanne Cockrell, Interim Chair of MFA in Fine Arts
+Susanne Cockrell, Chair of MFA Fine Arts

-Interim Chair Susanne Cockrell is an interdisciplinary artist working in the areas of social practice and time-based media for over 35 years.
+Chair Susanne Cockrell is an interdisciplinary artist working in the areas of social practice and time-based media for over 35 years.
 Her social and documentary projects consider the ways people live into specific places over time, amplifying the emergent choreography of landscape, shared experience, and participatory actions in shaping collective and civic life.
 Early research in experimental dance, environmental studies, and eastern philosophy continue to shape her craft with an attention to ephemeral encounters and poetics of daily life.
 Fieldfaring Projects, in collaboration with Ted Purves from 2002–17, asked questions about systems of critical exchange, collectivity and land use in the urban landscape through the lens of informal social economies and rural aesthetics.
 This 15-year body of work was directed toward ways that people come together in social and public contexts.

 A graduate of the MFA program in 1993, Professor Cockrell began teaching at CCA in 2003.
 She served as coordinator of the Pre-College Program, assistant chair of the First Year Program, chair of the Community Arts Program, and interim chair of the Sculpture and Individualized Studies programs.
 She is core faculty for the graduate Social Practice Workshop and founded the Social Practice and Community Engagement (SPACE) Minor.
 She coordinated the Ecological Practices Minor, co-founded and coordinated the Oakland Campus Community Edible and Dye Garden, and is an active member of the CCA Oakland Campus Legacy Committee.
 She served on CCA’s Curriculum Committee, is a founding member of the Decolonial School, and has been an active member of the Graduate Fine Arts Advisory Committee for many years.